blackstarnet/blackstarnet.github.io/about/index.md

 ## FAQ
-* Q. Are you currently hiring?
+* Are you currently hiring?
 What's your process?
-* A. No we are not.
+* No we are not.
 As for our process, typically if we need someone to join and work with us, we reach out to them.
-* Q. Do you have any presence on the internet and in social media?
+* Do you have any presence on the internet and in social media?
-* A. Other than our github and payment options we offer to our clients, no.
+* Other than our github and payment options we offer to our clients, no.
-* Q. Do you own any properties at this time?
+* Do you own any properties at this time?
-* A. Not now.
+* Not now.
 However, it isn't to say that we won't in the future.
-* Q. How can we contact you?
+* How can we contact you?
-* A. Email is best, which you'll find in the home page.
+* Email is best, which you'll find in the home page.